-Both the new Google Pixel 4 XL and Samsung’s Galaxy Note 10 are readily available, and they come in multiple screen sizes.
-This means buyers have a lot of options as 2019 comes to a close.
-In this post, we’ll compare Samsung and Google’s latest so buyers know what to expect and which model is right for them.
+Both the Google Pixel 4 XL and Samsung’s Galaxy Note 10 are readily available, and they come in multiple screen sizes.
+This means buyers have a lot of options in 2020 and more are coming soon.
+In this post, we’ve compared the Galaxy Note 10 to Google’s Pixel 4 XL so buyers know what to expect and which model is right for them.

-Samsung’s Galaxy Note 10 is an impressive phone with a big screen, and people are trying to decide if they want a huge screen and all those cameras, or the clean and fast Google Pixel 4 Android experience.
+Samsung’s Galaxy Note 10+ is an impressive phone with a huge screen, and people are trying to decide if they want a phone that big and all those cameras, or the clean and fast Google Pixel 4 Android experience.
 We know, it’s a tough choice.
 So, keep reading for all the info.

 Keep in mind that these two phones are very different in several ways.
 From the screen sizes, stock Android vs Samsung’s One UI, how many cameras are on the back (and what they do) and much more.
-So while comparisons are great, the choice will likely come down to screen size, personal preference, and how much $$ you’re willing to spend.
+The choice will likely come down to screen size, personal preference, and how much money you’re willing to spend.

 Galaxy Note 10 vs Pixel 4 XL: Display (and Notch)